-Our primary source of revenues is from providing services, which are disaggregated into fire suppression, aerial surveillance, maintenance repair and other services.
+Our primary source of revenues is from providing services, which are disaggregated into fire suppression, aerial surveillance and other services.
 Revenues and growth for our fire suppression and aerial surveillance services are driven by climate trends, specifically the intensity and timing of the North American fire season.
-Maintenance repair includes revenue from return-to-service and maintenance repair services performed externally for third parties.
 Other services primarily consist of extraneous fulfillment of contractual services such as extended availability and mobilizations.
+Other services also include maintenance services performed externally for third parties.

 We charge daily and hourly rates depending upon the type of firefighting service rendered and under which contract the services are performed.
 The recognition of revenues for our services are primarily split into flight, standby and other revenues.
 Flight revenue is primarily earned at an hourly rate when the engines of the aircraft are cycled, upon request of the customer.
 Standby revenue is primarily earned as a daily rate when aircraft are available for use at a fire base, awaiting request from the customer for flight deployment.
-Maintenance repair consists of maintenance, repair and return-to-service work performed on customer aircraft.
-Other revenue consists of additional contractual items that can be charged to the customer, such as leasing revenues for facilities.
+Other revenue consists of additional contractual items that can be charged to the customer, such as leasing revenues for facilities, as well as maintenance, repair and return-to-service work performed on customer aircraft.